real-tintin/tinylatex/README.md

 # Tinylatex

 Tinylatex is a tiny portable (containerized) latex build environment.
-This is simply accomplished by glueing together the following existing tools:
+This is simply accomplished by using the following existing tools:

 * TeX Live Docker image [minidocks/texlive](https://github.com/minidocks/texlive)
 * TeX Live tools (such as ``tlmgr`` and ``pdflatex``)